 D.T.
 Max is a graduate of Harvard University and a staff writer at The New Yorker.
 His new book, Every Love Story Is A Ghost Story: A Life of David Foster Wallace, (Viking Penguin, 2012) was a New York Times bestseller.
 He is also the author of The Family That Couldn't Sleep: A Medical Mystery.
 He has reported mostly for the New Yorker and The New York Times Magazine on everything from the quagga, an extinct relative of the zebra that a South African taxidermist tried to breed back to life, to the president’s speechwriters in the days after September 11th.
 He lives in New Jersey with his wife, their two young children, and a rescued beagle who came to them named Max.

-Matthew Power is a freelance print and radio journalist and a contributing editor at Harper’s magazine.
-He is a three-time finalist (2005, 2006, 2007) for the Livingston Award for Young Journalists in the International Reporting category, and a 2006 finalist for the Kurt Schork Award in International Journalism.
+Matthew Power was a freelance print and radio journalist and a contributing editor at Harper’s magazine as well as a three-time finalist (2005, 2006, 2007) for the Livingston Award for Young Journalists in the International Reporting category and a 2006 finalist for the Kurt Schork Award in International Journalism.
 His work is anthologized in Best American Science and Nature Writing 2005, Best American Spiritual Writing 2006, Best American Travel Writing 2007, Best American Travel Writing 2009, Best American Nonrequired Reading 2009, Best American Travel Writing 2010, and is reprinted in the textbook Writing as Surviving.
 He was a 2010-2011 Knight-Wallace Fellow.

 Patrick Symmes is a writer and journalist who covers insurgencies, global environmental problems, travel, and the geopolitics that underlie them all, for magazines like Harper’s, Outside, and Condé Nast Traveler, as well as Newsweek, GQ, Wired, Mother Jones, The New York Times, and the Telegraph in London.
 He specializes in Latin America, particularly Cuba, but has worked from Patagonia to Phnom Penh, and Cape Town to Kazakhstan.
 He is the author of The Boys from Dolores (Pantheon, 2007), about what happened to Fidel Castro’s own schoolmates, and Chasing Che (Vintage, 2000), about riding his motorcycle across South America.

-Clive Thompson is a contributing writer for The New York Times Magazine and a columnist for Wired magazine, focusing on science, technology, and culture.
-He also writes for Fast Company and other places and blogs at collision detection.
+Clive Thompson is the author of Smarter Than You Think: How Technology is Changing Our Minds for the Better (Penguin Press, 2013), as well as a contributing writer for the New York Times Magazine and columnist for Wired magazine, focusing on science, technology, and culture.
 In 2002, he was awarded a Knight Science Journalism Fellowship at MIT.

 Tom Vanderbilt writes on design, technology, science, and culture, among other subjects, for many publications, including Wired, Outside, The London Review of Books, The Financial Times, The Wall Street Journal, Rolling Stone, The New York Times Magazine, and Popular Science.
 He is contributing editor to Artforum and the design magazine Print and I.D., contributing writer of the popular blog Design Observer, and columnist for Slate magazine.
 His most recent book is the New York Times bestseller Traffic: Why We Drive the Way We Do (and What It Says About Us), (Alfred A. Knopf, 2009).
 He is also the author of two previous books: Survival City: Adventures Among the Ruins of Atomic America (Princeton Architectural Press, 2002) and The Sneaker Book (The New Press, 1998).